BIO5 Postdoctoral Fellowship provides funds, mentorship to advance professional goals

 Human papillomavirus (HPV) causes 5% of all cancers worldwide, including nearly all cervical cancers and an increasing number of head and neck cancers.
 HPV alters the normal differentiation – or specialization – process of cells to support the creation of new virions, but its complete life cycle requires this process to remain intact.

-Since it’s poorly understood how the virus navigates the cell specialization process, Dr. Robert Jackson aims to create a life-like 3D model to study the differentiation-dependent viral life cycle.
-With the mentorship of BIO5 member Dr. Koenraad Van Doorslaer, assistant professor of immunobiology, virology, cancer biology and genetics, Jackson will leverage his expertise in 3D techniques and bioinformatics to study HPV biology at the level of a single cell.
+Since it’s poorly understood how the virus navigates the cell specialization process, Robert Jackson aims to create a life-like 3D model to study the differentiation-dependent viral life cycle.
+With the mentorship of BIO5 member Koenraad Van Doorslaer, assistant professor of immunobiology, virology, cancer biology and genetics, Jackson will leverage his expertise in 3D techniques and bioinformatics to study HPV biology at the level of a single cell.

-With his BIO5 Postdoctoral Fellowship, Jackson will collaborate with Dr. Melissa Herbst-Kralovetz at the UArizona College of Medicine – Phoenix.
+With his BIO5 Postdoctoral Fellowship, Jackson will collaborate with Melissa Herbst-Kralovetz at the UArizona College of Medicine – Phoenix.
 The postdoc plans to create life-like oral skin cultures useful for studying HPV with her 3D bioreactor system.

 “I am confident our research community at the BIO5 Institute benefits my career development and trajectory for independence, helping me conduct good science with good mentorship, learn and implement new techniques, and improve my communication skills,” Jackson says.
 “The BIO5 Postdoctoral Fellowship will increase my competitiveness for future funding opportunities and help me reach my long-term goal of earning a faculty position.”